telee0/admin_scripts/lab-save/README.md

 - If different usernames are required per device type, they can be defined in the configuration file using the username key within each device group block.
 - Passwords are shared within a device group and should be supplied via environment variables for security reasons.
 The corresponding environment variable name is defined in the configuration file using the passenv key.

 Ensure that all required access credentials are properly configured on the target devices prior to execution.
-For security concerns, contact the administrator to obtain or verify the required credentials.

 ### Public key authenticaton